wealthsimple/static_collection/README.md

 ## Usage

-To create a StaticCollection model, inherit from `StaticCollection::Base`
+To create a StaticCollection model, inherit from `StaticCollection::Base`:

 ```ruby
 class AccountType < StaticCollection::Base